hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 <!--
 <p style="font-size: small;"> <a href="/helion/openstack/">&#9664; PREV | <a href="/helion/openstack/">&#9650; UP</a> | <a href="/helion/openstack/faq/">NEXT &#9654; </a></p>
 -->

 # HP Helion OpenStack&reg; 1.1 Cinder (Volume) - Auto-zoning using Brocade FC Zone Manager

-Fibre Channel (FC) Zone Management automates the zone lifecycle management.
-It is a new functionality available in Cinder - Icehouse. <!--Zoning groups host and storage nodes that need to communicate.
-Zoning allows nodes to communicates with each other if they are member of a same zone.--->Zoning groups host and storage nodes so that nodes can communicate with each other, if they are the member of the same zone.
+Fibre Channel (FC) Zone Management, a new functionality available in Cinder- Icehouse, automates the zone lifecycle management.

+Zoning is a fabric-based service in a storage area network, which enables you to group host and storage nodes that need to communicate.
+Zoning allows nodes to communicates with each other if they are the member of a same zone.

 FC zone manager automates the zone access management at attach/detach entry points of volume operations.
 The cinder volume manager invokes the `FCZoneManager` at the attach/detach entry points based on zoning mode (if set to **fabric**) and the volume drive type.
-Zone Manager interacts with the (appropriate vendor**?** specific Zone driver based on the properties specified in the `kvm-default.json` file.
+Zone Manager interacts with the appropriate vendor (**what vendor is it referred?**) specific Zone driver based on the properties specified in the `kvm-default.json` file.
 Brocade Zone Driver manages access control using FC zoning for Braocade FC fabrics.
 This is a concrete implementation of `FCZoneDriver` interface implementing `add_connection` and `delete_connection` interfaces.
 Brocade Fibre Channel Zone Driver performs zoning operations through SSH.

 **Volume Operations: High-level component interactions with the FC Zone Manager**